ApryseSDK/PDFNetWrappers/README.md

     cd GOPATH\src\pdftron # Move to pdftron directory. go install # Build and install pdftron package for Go cd ../Samples # Move to the Samples directory.
-    ./runall_go.bat # Run all PHP code samples, using the new wrappers.
+    ./runall_go.bat # Run all Go code samples, using the new wrappers.

 More information at [PDFTron SDK for Go](https://www.pdftron.com/documentation/go)